 Black lowlights are the secret to a stellar salt and pepper coif.
 It offsets shades of platinum, white, and silver.
 Lowlights are an excellent choice for women who already have some gray, for blondes who are going more golden gray, or for anyone who wants to make their dyed tresses take center stage.

 #8: Pale Platinum

 Having your hair dyed silver isn’t quite as easy as it sounds.
 To get a pale, shimmering silver, for example, you actually start with platinum blonde.
 At its palest, it’s indistinguishable from silver.

 Obviously, you can dye your hair silver, but this is about how to get salt and pepper hair.
 So, let’s say that you’re starting to get streaks of gray, white, and pewter—and you love them.
-However, if you’re a natural brunette or redhead, then you’ll also notice that you can see your natural color through the salt and pepper, and it doesn’t always look fashionable.
+However, if you’re a natural brunette or redhead, you’ll also notice that you can see your natural color through salt and pepper, which doesn’t always look fashionable.
 This is the time when highlights or lowlights painted over your natural shade will work best.

 A pale lavender with hints of platinum and silver is absolutely stunning.
 Toss in a few pewter, black, or even deep purple lowlights, and you’ve instantly got a head-turning hairstyle.

 To keep your salt and pepper hair looking vibrant and shiny, edit your hair-care routine.
 For starters, use a shampoo and conditioner that is for color-treated hair.

 Swap out your typical conditioner for a hair mask and use it once or twice weekly.
 Wash your hair in lukewarm temperatures.
 Avoid hot water as it can lead to a dull look, and strip the essential oils out of your hair.
 Regular treatment can help keep your hair plump and shiny.

 Here are the primary questions people ask regarding salt and pepper hair.

 Does salt and pepper hair make you look older?